A topic from the subject of Distillation in Chemistry.

 Data Analysis

-• Distillation curve: A graph plotting temperature against the amount of distillate collected, used to analyze the separation efficiency.
+• Distillation curve: A graph plotting temperature against the volume of distillate collected, used to analyze the separation efficiency.
+The shape of the curve indicates the purity of the collected fractions.

 Applications